Our Gang's Carl "Alfalfa" Switzer Killed over $50 and a Hunting Dog

 Never Bring A Knife to a Gun Fight

 Stiltz emerged from the room with a pistol, which Switzer immediately grabbed out of Stiltz's hand.
 A shot was fired but neither man was hit.
 The gunshot caused Stiltz's fiancee and her three children (who were huddled with her in the bedroom) to flee to a neighbor's house.
 Switzer then forced Stiltz into a closet and shut the door.
 Even though Stiltz had gotten his hands on the gun, Switzer drew a hunting knife on Stiltz and yelled that he was going to kill him.
 He charged the man and Stiltz fired the gun.
 Swizter was hit in the abdomen.
 He died on the way to the hospital.

 Note: During the trial it was revealed that the hunting knife was actually a jacknife and it was found under his body with no blade exposed by the crime scene investigators.

 Hollywood Memorial Park

 Carl was buried at Hollywood Memorial Park.
 Other celebrities buried there are Mel Blanc, Cecil B. DeMille, Douglas Fairbanks Sr. and Rudolph Valentino.
-His marker bears his name, a profile drawing of Petey (the Our Gang dog), two Masonic symbols and the inscription "Beloved father, son and brother".
+His marker bears his name, a profile drawing of what appears to be Petey (the Our Gang dog), two Masonic symbols and the inscription "Beloved father, son and brother".

 At the trial, Bud Stiltz broke into tears while reciting the facts of the case.
 A coroner's inquest lead the jury to rule that the shooting was justifiable homicide.
 When Carl Switzer's father died in 1960, he was buried next to Alfalfa - the boy who couldn't take it when Hollywood turned its back on him.